pauliopolis/packer/README.md

 # Usage

-Running packer build will create a build folder containing both an OVF and a VMDK and also output a Vagrant BOX file Right click and Open-With either Virtualbox or VMware Workstation Player to import the OVF and create new VMs
+Running packer build will create a build folder containing both an OVF and a VMDK and also output a Vagrant BOX file.

+Right click and Open-With either Virtualbox or VMware Workstation Player to import the OVF and create new VMs